Basic Configuration Server to Avoid Hardcoding in iOS Applications

 npm install express mysql body-parser --save

-file and app
+file and an app

 folder with the following sub-folders:

-- config (where I will keep the database config)
+(where I will keep the database configuration)controllers

-- models
+models

-- routes
+routes

-server.js
+The server.js

-is very simple entry point where Express is initialized with parsers and routers.
+file serves as a very simple entry point where Express is initialized with parsers and routers.

 const express = require("express");